Docs

 Limitations

-• snapshot file paths are regular host file paths relative to the project working directory
+• Snapshot file paths are relative to the project root.

-• if you intentionally change storage layout or config assumptions, an old snapshot may stop being compatible
+• If storage layout or config assumptions change on purpose, an older snapshot may stop loading.

 Last updated on